Child Protection and Safeguarding

 For advice and guidance on various child protection and safeguarding issues please see our 'helpful links' page.

-More about our school's policies regarding inclusion and safeguarding can be found on our 'policies and premium' page.
+More about our school's policies regarding inclusion and safeguarding can be found on our 'Policies and Premium' pages.

-We take e-safety very seriously at English Martyrs.
-To find out about e-safety within the curriculum as well as staff training, parent workshops and our plans for the future please click here.
+As a school we regularly provide updates and sources of information to encourage Parents to consider measures to keep their children safe when using the internet.
+To find out about e-safety within the curriculum, as well as staff training, parent workshops and our plans for the future please click here.

 The NSPCC and O2 have teamed up to offer some fabulous free advice for families about keeping safe online.
 For tips and advice on parental controls, keeping safe whilst playing minecraft, how to be 'share aware' and loads more, please click here.